KnightOS/sass/README.md

 **org \[value]**: Sets the internal program counter to *value*.
 This does not add to the output, but will affect labels defined later on.

+**What's the difference between define and equ?** Define creates a macro.
+These have more overheard and take longer to evaluate during assembly, and should be used sparingly.
+Equ "equates" a name with a value, and creates a symbol, which has far less overhead.
+Use this one if you can.
+One example of where you need to use define is to define a string constant.
+Here's some example uses of each:

+    .define text "Hello, world"
+    .equ otherText "Hello, world" ; Doesn't work
+    .equ value 0x1234 - 28

+    .asciiz text
+    ld hl, value

+    .define function(arg1, arg2) ld a, arg1 \ ld b, arg2

+    function(10, 20) ; Becomes ld a, 10 \ ld b, 20

+    .define add(arg1, arg2) arg1 + arg2

+    ld a, add(10, value) ; Can use symbols in macro invocation

+    .define foo ; Adds a symbol where "foo" equals 1 (special case, doesn't create a macro)

 # Compiling from Source